rajeev-k47/Rise/README.md

 **Upload menu** : Upload the image of menu , gemini will extract text from  it and make a clean data with day sync functionality.

-**Personal Assistant** : Ask your all questions about the diet to your personal diet assistant.
+**Personal Assistant** : Ask your all questions about the diet to your personal diet assistant.Also Long press on a meal to get facts and benefits of that meal directly.

+**Personalised Menu Notifications** : Notifications scheduled for each meal per day to remind.

 ## Getting Started